 34. Skull And Cross Tattoo

 One popular skull tattoo theme is the skull and crossbones.
 A lot of men like these skull designs because they look cool and can also be a symbol of their personal beliefs.
-You don’t have to go with a traditional crossbone design either.
-There are many different types of skull and crossbone tattoos that you can choose from.
+You don’t have to go with a traditional crossbones design either.
+There are many different types of skull and crossbones tattoos that you can choose from.
 If you want something that looks more realistic, then you might want to go with a skeleton or skull and crossbones design that has more detail than the standard ones do.

 35. Skull And Snake Tattoo

 Another great option for your skull tattoo is a skull and snake tattoo.
 These skull tattoos usually feature a snake wrapped around the head of the skull, which looks really cool when it’s done properly.
-The best thing about this type of design is that it doesn’t take up much room on your skin, so you can get it done almost anywhere on your body.
+The best thing about this type of tattoo is that it doesn’t take up much room on your skin, so you can get it done almost anywhere on your body.

 What does the skull tattoo mean?